-Joanne Morton is a Positive Energy Artist & Teacher
+Joanne Morton is a Positive Energy Artist

-Joanne is a visual artist, teacher and community activist.
+Joanne is a visual artist, speaker, educator and community activist.
 She collaborates with people to make art and events that create conversation and action to heal our planet and ourselves.
 Joanne is a multi-disciplinary artist and constantly experiments with vibrant colors with mixed media textures, words & layers in a meditative freestyle.

 Joanne has screened her short films, performed on stage and exhibited art in New York City, Chicago, Austin, San Francisco, and Savannah.
-Joanne has an art studio in Sulfur Studios in the heart of the Starland District in Savannah, GA.
+Joanne has an art studio in the heart of the Starland District in Savannah, GA.
 She is available for commission art, group/private lessons and online tarot readings.
 Joanne offers a fresh and fun perspective to living with a positive mind and open heart.

 My art and events are designed to encourage people to discover the colors radiating from within.